-In the last quarter of 2019, Texans had a per capita student loan debt balance of about \$5,100, lower than the national balance of \$5,510.
+In the third quarter of 2020, Texans had a per capita student loan debt balance of about \$5,300, lower than the national balance of \$5,620.
 Texas has the third lowest student loan debt balance among the six largest states.
 Student loans in this analysis include loans to finance educational expenses provided by banks, credit unions and other financial institutions as well as federal and state governments.

-With a per capita average of \$45,290 in debt, Texans have the second lowest debt balance among the six largest states and the national average.
+With a per capita average of \$46,550 in debt, Texans have the second lowest debt balance among the six largest states and the national average.
 This debt profile includes mortgage accounts, home equity revolving accounts, auto loans, bankcard or credit card accounts, student loans, and other loans (such as consumer finance and retail loans).